PyChanyoung/Study/System Design/SystemDesign.md

 - The number of operations that a system can handle properly per time unit.
 How much data can be transferred from one point in a system to another in a given amount of time.
 - Measurement: For instance the throughput of a server can often be measured in requests per second (RPS or QPS).
 Typically, in gigabits per second (Gbps) or Kbps or Mbps.
 - Can increase throughput by paying more (e.g., to a cloud provider).
 - Latency and throughput seem related, but they are **NOT correlated**.
-You cannot make assumption about latency or throughput based on the other.
+You CANNOT make assumption about latency or throughput based on the other.

 # MapReduce